-Navajo Technical University currently assists in supporting three (3) prestigious scholarships that are only available to NTU undergraduates.
+Navajo Technical University currently provides some financial assistance through two prestigious scholarships.
 Through many initiatives around campus, NTU has secured funding from various organizations to help offset the costs of attendance.
-Our goal is to increase recruitment, retention and graduation rates of our students through financial assistance.
+Our goal is to increase recruitment, retention and graduation rates of our students by supporting students with funding.

 Each of the programs has requested for specific eligibility requirements that support our Diné Philosophy of Education and the mission of their program.